pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

       capabilities than access keys.
 Pachyderm recommends the use of IAM roles for production deployments.

-### Create An IAM Role And Policy To Your Service Account
+### Add An IAM Role And Policy To Your Service Account

 Before you can make sure that **the containers in your pods have the right permissions to access your S3 bucket**, you will need to [Create an IAM OIDC provider for your cluster](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).